amit-singh-bisht/pactum_js_api/README.md

-# Pactum JS suite for api and microservice testing
+# Pactum JS suite for api testing

 ## Setup
 - Use node version 16: ```nvm use v16.17.0```